folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

   Note: This content is currently in draft status.
 tags: ["subtopic"]
 ---
 A single server installation is being considered a non-production installation.
-For a production installation you should apply some kind of orchestration.
+For a production installation some kind of orchestration should be applied.
+A single server installation of FOLIO is useful for demo and testing purposes.

 ![FOLIO Single Server components](/img/single_docker_compose.png)